robertohuertasm/wasm-pack-npm/README.md

 Executing `npm i -g wasm-pack-npm` will automatically install `wasm-pack` and all the dependencies in your machine.

-In case something goes wrog, you will be able to retry the installation by executing `wasm-pack-npm` in your terminal.
+In case something goes wrong, you will be able to retry the installation by executing `wasm-pack-npm` in your terminal.

+## Docker

+If you plan to use it in `Docker` you'll have to set this in the `PATH`:

+`export PATH=$HOME/.cargo/bin`

+This is very important.
+If you don't use properly set the path the installation will fail.

 ## Development